-Draft as of 08 23 2023
+Draft as of 11/2/2023

-If New College of Florida is to accomplish its statutory mission as Florida's only public residential liberal art honors college and compete at the highest level nationally with other liberal arts colleges, public and private, it will necessarily require a significant investment in both academic and ancillary facilities and infrastructure.
-The following plan outlines that a capital outlay of \$416,000,000 is a reasonable approximation of the required investment to build upon our initial funding and achieve with certainty the goal set forth in the statement made to Florida's Legislative Budget Commission on February 15, 2023 to transition New College "into a world-class classical liberal arts educational institution."
+If New College of Florida is to accomplish its statutory mission university as Florida's only public residential liberal art honors college and compete at the highest level nationally with other liberal arts colleges, public and private, it is axiomatic that a significant investment in both academic and ancillary facilities and infrastructure will be required.
+The following plan outlines that an initial capital outlay investment of \$400,000,000 is the minimum required to achieve the goal set forward in the statement made to Florida's Legislative Budget Commission on February 15, 2023 - "Funds available may be used for hiring faculty, offering student scholarships, and covering additional operational costs necessary to transition into a world-class classical liberal arts educational institution."

-Upon approval of the Business Plan by the Board of Governors, New College will amend its FCO Legislative Budget request to show a direct state investment of \$227,000,000 and an indirect investment of \$189,000,000 (see below).
+Following review of the Business Plan by the Board of Governors, New College plans to amend its FCO Legislative Budget request to show a direct state investment of \$227,000,000 and an indirect investment of \$173,000,000.